Anglesey: Ecology and conservation

 Much of Anglesey is used for relatively intensive cattle and sheep farming, but several important wetland sites have protected status and the lakes all have significant ecological interest, including a wide range of aquatic and semi-aquatic bird species.
 In the west, the Malltraeth Marshes are believed to support an occasional visiting bittern, and the nearby estuary of the Afon Cefni has a bird population made famous internationally by the paintings of Charles Tunnicliffe, who lived and died at Malltraeth on the Cefni estuary.
 The RAF airstrip at Mona is a nesting site for skylarks.
 The sheer cliff faces at South Stack near Holyhead provide nesting sites for large numbers of auks, including puffins, razorbills and guillemots, along with choughs and peregrine falcons.
 Anglesey holds several tern species, including the roseate tern on three breeding sites – see Anglesey tern colonies.

 There are marked occurrences of the Juncus subnodulosus–Cirsium palustre fen-meadow plant association marked by hydrophilic grasses, sedges and forbs.

 Anglesey supports two of the UK's remnant colonies of red squirrels, at Pentraeth and Newborough.

-Almost the whole coastline of Anglesey is designated as an Area of Outstandng Natural Beauty (AONB) to protect the aesthetic appeal and variety of the island's coastal landscape and habitats from inappropriate development.
+Almost the whole coastline of Anglesey is designated as an Area of Outstanding Natural Beauty (AONB) to protect the aesthetic appeal and variety of the island's coastal landscape and habitats from inappropriate development.
 The coastal zone of Anglesey was classed as an AONB in 1966 and confirmed as such in 1967.
 The AONB is predominantly coastal, covering most of Anglesey's 125 mi coastline, but includes Holyhead Mountain and Mynydd Bodafon.
 Large areas of other land protected by the AONB form the backdrop to the coast.
 The AONB is about 221 sq. m (85 sq mi) and is the largest in Wales, covering a third of the island.

 A number of Anglesey habitats gain still greater protection through UK and European designations of their nature conservation value.
 These include: